Titan (esports): Counter-Strike: Global Offensive

 In January 2014, Titan formed a CS:GO team by recruiting the VeryGames team of Kévin "Ex6TenZ" Droolans, Nathan "NBK" Schmitt, Edouard "SmithZz" Dubourdeaux, Adil "ScreaM" Benrlitom, and Richard "shox" Papillon.
 The team went on to win the February 2014 DreamHack Invitational tournament, defeating their rivals Ninjas in Pyjamas.
 With Copenhagen Games 2014 the first LAN to do groups based on world rankings, Titan was ranked as the second best team in the world, but failed to deliver at the event.

 The team's lineup changed in May 2014, with the departure of shox and the arrival of Kenny "kennyS" Schrub.
 Following the change, the team did poorly, although they took second place at Gfinity 3 in August 2014.

 In September 2014, the roster was restructured again.
 Only Ex6TenZ and kennyS were retained, and they were joined by three players from Team LDLC: Dan "apEX" Madesclaire, Mathieu "Maniac" Quiquerez and Hovik "KQLY" Tovmassian.
 The new lineup then went on to win the DreamHack Stockholm Invitational in Globen, taking down parts of their former teammates in LDLC.
 KennyS was also singled out as "the best Counter-Strike: Global Offensive player in the world" by CS:GO analyst Duncan "Thorin" Shields, with the team being ranked as no. 5 on his Top 10 World Ranking list leading up to DreamHack Winter 2014.

 In November 2014, Hovik "KQLY" Tovmassian was dismissed from the team after receiving a VAC ban, with returning CS:S player Cédric "RpK" Guipouy taking his place.
 Also returning but in July 2015 would be previous Titan team members shox and SmithZz, replacing the two exiting players apEX and kennyS.
 In September 2015 Maniac, another longtime member, left the team, making room for yet another returning player, ScreaM.

-However, on 13 January 2016, Titan's Founder and CEO Damien Grust issued a statement from its official website stating that they do not possess the revenue to keep supporting their CS:GO division and that they would disband.
+However, on January 13, 2016, Titan's Founder and CEO, Damien Grust, issued a statement on its official website, announcing their inability to sustain their CS division due to financial constraints, leading to its disbandment.

-"From then on it was a real uphill battle and I forced myself to reinvest into Titan in order to keep the company afloat for at least one more year, believing that we could make it after all.
-We fought the entire year, trying to secure sponsorships that would enable us to keep a struggling, but great CS:GO team as well as our SMITE team.
-We also sought advice from agencies and lawyers to maybe even sell shares in the company, or merge with another one.
-None of these scenarios ever materialised with any of the potential partners we spoke to.
+"From then on, it was an uphill battle, and I pushed myself to reinvest in Titan to keep the company afloat for another year, hoping we could overcome the challenges.
+Throughout the year, we struggled to secure sponsorships to support our struggling yet talented CS and SMITE teams.
+We also explored options like selling company shares or merging with others, but none of these opportunities materialized with potential partners we approached.

-Here we are now, starting 2016 without a budget high enough to keep a CS:GO team or pay our amazing staff.
-How profoundly sad."
+Now, as we start 2016, we lack the necessary budget to maintain our CS team or compensate our exceptional staff.
+It's a deeply saddening situation."